 Bus travel isn’t for everyone.
-There’s not much to distract you from the fact that you’re on a bus, so if you suffer from travel sickness or have an unchangeable fear of public transport, you might not be in for the best time.
-Worth noting though that I’m a terrible traveler and coped fine with the roads; because you’re on a highway most of the time, the journeys are very smooth and very rarely windy.
+There’s not much to distract from the fact that you’re on a bus.
+If you suffer from travel sickness or have an unchangeable fear of public transport, you might not be in for the best time.
+Worth noting though that I’ve been prone to travel sickness in the past and coped fine with the roads.
+Because you’re on a highway most of the time, the journeys are very smooth and very rarely windy.

-There’s only a few busses each day, so you need to be careful not to miss your booked time or you might find yourself in for a very long wait in the afternoon heat.
+There’s only a few busses each day.
+You need to be careful not to miss your booked time or you might find yourself in for a very long wait in the afternoon heat.